 - King County Veteran and Human Services outreach contracts [El Centro de la Raza, Evergreen Treatment Services (ETS) REACH, Sound Mental Health Project for Assistance in Transition from Homelessness (SMH PATH), Therapeutic Health Services (THS), VA-Puget Sound, Valley Cities Counseling and Consultation (VCC), and WDVA].

 Additional Access Points for Young Adults (Non-Parenting)

-Young adults between 17 and 24 years old who are experiencing homeless in King County or are at imminent risk of being homeless within 14 days can also complete a CEA Housing Triage Tool Evaluation through the following agencies.
+Young adults between 17 and 24 years old who are experiencing homeless in King County or are at imminent risk of being homeless within 14 days can also complete a CE Housing Triage Tool Evaluation through the following agencies.
 Call or visit one of these agencies during the listed drop-in hours to be evaluated for services.